 The Ritz Carlton, Toronto

-Since the annual event first launched in 1996, tens of thousands of analysts and investors have voted in the surveys behind the awards.
+Since the annual event first launched in 1996, tens of thousands of analysts and investors have voted in the surveys that fuels the awards.
 The result: vital benchmarking information on which companies do the best IR.
 In recent years, the awards program has expanded to recognize more aspects of an IRO’s role as we add new categories to the list and give IR teams the opportunity to nominate themselves.

 For our researched categories, companies do not submit nominations.
 Instead, hundreds of analysts and investors cast their votes and give their opinions on which companies provide the best IR service.
 In our nominated categories, companies submit written entries to articulate their success and achievements from the past year, giving any publicly listed company the opportunity to be considered for an award.